Collections

 -

-If I bring in a fossil, will I find out how much money it is worth?
+If I bring in a specimen, will I find out how much money it is worth?

 It is the Museum’s policy that we do not give monetary appraisals for specimens.
 We can, however, tell you the scientific and natural significance of the specimen.